-Congress has enacted several tax incentives to encourage private investors to participate in the exploration and development of oil and natural gas within the United States.
+Congress has enacted several tax incentives in previous years to encourage private investors to participate in the exploration and development of oil and natural gas within the United States.
 These incentives are not “loop holes” in the tax code.
 They are specific statutes designed to help stimulate domestic production with the goal of making our country more energy self-sufficient.
 Every barrel of oil produced helps reduce our dependence on foreign imports.
 The U.S. Tax Code is currently structured to help support aggressive production, making direct oil and gas ventures one of the best tax advantaged investments available.

 Intangible Drilling Costs (IDC)